Transparent Networks for Multivariate Time Series: Additional experiments

 \subsection{Multi-step forecasting}

-To evaluate the performance of GATSM on the multi-step forecasting task, we conducted experiments using two sophisticated forecasting models, DLinear\cite{zeng_transformers_2023} and PatchTST\cite{nie_time_2023}, on three datasets: Electricity\footnote{\url{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}}, Traffic\footnote{\url{http://pems.dot.ca.gov}}, and Weather\footnote{\url{https://www.bgc-jena.mpg.de/wetter/}}. \tableautorefname~\ref{tab:forecasting_stats} provides statistics on the experimental datasets.
-The models use 672 hours (four weeks) of data as input to generate 24, 48, and 72 hours-ahead predictions. \tableautorefname~\ref{tab:forecasting} presents the mean average percentage errors (MAPEs) and standard deviations of the experimental models over five different random seeds.
+Multi-step forecasting is a crucial task in time series.
+To validate the performance of GATSM on the multi-step forecasting task, we conducted experiments using two sophisticated forecasting models, DLinear\cite{zeng_transformers_2023} and PatchTST\cite{nie_time_2023}, on three datasets: Electricity\footnote{\url{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}}, Traffic\footnote{\url{http://pems.dot.ca.gov}}, and Weather\footnote{\url{https://www.bgc-jena.mpg.de/wetter/}}.
+Table~\ref{tab:forecasting_stats} provides statistics on the experimental datasets.
+The models use 672 hours (four weeks) of data as input to generate 24, 48, and 72 hours-ahead predictions.

+Table~\ref{tab:forecasting} presents the mean average percentage errors (MAPEs) and standard deviations of the experimental models over five different random seeds.
 Overall, PatchTST demonstrates the highest predictive accuracy, while GATSM shows lower predictive performance compared to the two state-of-the-art black-box models, DLinear and PatchTST.
 However, our GATSM is a transparent model and offers a unique advantage in terms of interpretability.